andreypavlo21231/shorts_farm/README.md

 # shorts_farm
-Need ffmpeg and tesseractOCR to be installed Configurated by changig config.py file, and changing main.py
+Need ffmpeg and tesseractOCR to be installed Configurated by changing config.py file, and changing main.py